 - Support for the IPOB is waning every day as the banned group continues to cause economic disruption in the Southeast

-The Imo government is taking action against banks because they obey the banned group
+The Imo government goes against banks because they obey the forbidden group

-Recall that the Imo government recently sealed several banks in the state for following the custom of Monday, September 6th – home order.
+In a similar ent The Imo government recently sealed several banks in the state for putting sit-at-home orders on Monday, September 6th.

-The Development resulted in hundreds of bank customers being stranded and unable to carry out their respective transactions.
+The development resulted in hundreds of Bank customers were stranded and could no longer carry out their respective transactions.

-Officials of the state government sealed the affected banks on Tuesday, September 7th at 7:00 a.m. with ribbons.
+Officials of the state government sealed the affected banks with tapes on Tuesday, September 7th, at 7:00 a.m.